Skip to main content

 5. Press Send.

-You'll receive a response back with a variety of Link Health values seen below:
+A response is returned with a variety of Link Health values seen below:

 8/5/2024 2:03:23 PM: Request Sent:- {"CommuniqueType":"CreateRequest","Header":{"Url":"/reportgenerator"},"Body":{"LinkHealthReportParameters":{"ReportType":"LinkHealthReport","Links":[{"href":"/link/791"}]}}}